wntrblm/nox/CONTRIBUTING.md

   chance to talk it over with the owners and validate your approach.
 * Nox maintains 100% test coverage.
 All pull requests must maintain this.
 * Follow [pep8](https://pep8.org).
-* Update documentation, if relevant.
+* Update documentation and tests if relevant.
+* Ensure your changes pass Nox's tests and lint suites before pushing.

 ## Running tests